lorenzo-meixieira/ECM1400_Coursework/README.md

 My Sphinx documentation can be found by opening `docs/_build/html/index.html` in my projects' folder.

 *NOTE - I had issues generating the document so I moved things around in directories to get it to at least generate just the names of the modules, by placing all modules in a 'battleship' folder, then moved all modules back out into the main folder.
-I spoke to Matt and other TA's and no one could solve the issue, however I still have the generation of the index.html file to show you I've attempted to generate the document.*
+I spoke to Matt and other TA's and no one could solve the issue, however I still have the generation of the index.html file to show you I've attempted to generate the document. <br> Commands I used to attempt to generate the document: <br> `cd docs` <br> `sphinx-quickstart` <br> `sphinx-apidoc -o . ..` between this and the next command, I altered the confy.py file to add the necessary extensions and uncommented the path and changed the parameter to .. <br> `make html`*

 Logs of events taking place within the program can be viewed by opening the `battleships.log` file.
 This log file will store any significant processes from the program, including errors.